 Chinese translation of Internet to Orbit (textual summary) from Cisco Networking China, fifth issue of 2005, no. 32, pp. 36-39.

-Reprinted shortened as Make Internet Available on the Aerospace Orbit, China New Telecommunications, no. 12, 2006, pp. 81-83 (textual summary, abstract).
+Reprinted condensed as Make Internet Available on the Aerospace Orbit, China New Telecommunications, no. 12, 2006, pp. 81-83 (textual summary, abstract, abstract).

 cites in Google Scholar.